Switcheo/carbon-rpc-nodes/README.md

 }
 ```

+## Prerequisites
+Take note of the following requirements to enable an easy flow and navigation through various nodes on the blockchain.

+### General Requirements
+- A higher processing system may be required to run the node as users may experience increased traffic.
+- Nodes metrics such (e.g. uptime of rpcUrl/wsUrl) will be collected.
+Users must regularly check and update their endpoints (e.g. update URLs consistently to avoid expiry) in order to attain a good node rating.
+- You may experience Denial of Service from time to time if high traffic is experienced on the network.
+- Do not list your personal info (e.g. Telegram and Email) to avoid potential spam.
+We recommend using separate accounts for the same.

+### Technical Requirements
+Click [here](https://github.com/Switcheo/carbon-bootstrap/blob/master/STARGATE.md#node-requirements) to know more about the technical requirements.

 ## How to Add Node Details
 1. Open the folder `configs`.
 2. Depending on the network, choose `<network>.json`.
 For example, pick `testnet.json` if you wish to add a node in ***testnet***.